olorondu-emeka/web-crawler/README.md

 - unit & integration tests.
 - rate limiter for maximum number of sites to be visited.
 - provide backwards compactibility for old websites relative links e.g `www.example.com/careers.html`
+- check for 404 errors when making requests and set `count = maxRetries` so it can skip immediately (whch would save some milliseconds)

 ## Built with
 - [Node.js](https://nodejs.org) - JavaScript runtime for backend development.